Connor-Knabe/holka-garage/README.md

 # holka-garage

-IoT project running on a Raspberry Pi to check if garage door is open/closed via a camera.
+IoT project running on a Raspberry Pi to open/close a garage door and to see if it's opened or closed.

-Coming soon...
+Features:

 * Ability to open close garage via website

-* Send notifications when garage opens/closes
+* Send notifications via IFTTT/Texting when garage opens/closes
+* MMS photo sent when garage open/closed clicked

+Coming soon:

 * Open garage via GPS